Mapping oneM2M Requests and Responses to HTTP

 Attributes and Status Code Mappings

 A oneM2M request contains request parameters and an optional primitive content.
 The request paramaters are mapped to either URL arguments or to HTTP header fields.
-The from request parameter, for example, is mapped to the X-M2M-Origin header while the resultContent (rcn) request parameter is added to the URL as an argument.
+The from

-The request's to parameter is mapped to the path of the URL and the actual primitiveContent of a oneM2M request is put into an HTTP request's body.
+parameter is mapped to the path of the URL and the actual primitiveContent

 The response to a oneM2M request contains a response status code and an optional primitive content.
 The response status code is mapped to the HTTP status code of the response.
-For example, the oneM2M Response Status Code 2000 is mapped to the HTTP status code 200 OK.
+For example, the oneM2M Response Status Code 2000

 The primitive content is put into the body of the HTTP response.